 \section{Solving optimization problems}

-We discuss how to solve optimization problems that appear in Algorithm~\ref{alg:pop:kt}.
-Under some genericity assumptions on $F,g,h$, we show that their optimizers can be computed by Lasserre type semidefinite relaxations.
-Let the sets $X,Y$ be given as in \reff{set:X}-\reff{set:Y}.
+We discuss how to solve the optimization problems that appear in Algorithm~\ref{alg:pop:kt}.
+Under some genericity assumptions on $F,g,h$, we show that their optimizers can be computed by solving Lasserre type semidefinite relaxations.
+Let $X,Y$ be feasible sets given as in \reff{set:X}-\reff{set:Y}.
 Assume $g,h$ are nonsingular, so $\lmd(x,y), \mu(x,y)$ can be expressed as in \reff{lmd(x,y)}-\reff{mu(x,y)}.